kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/07_hello_world_Services/transcript.md

 pwd
 ```

-We're now going to improve on our previous hello-world example by making our pod accessible directly from our workstation.
+We're now going to build on our previous hello-world example by making our pod accessible directly from our workstation.
 That's done by creating 'service' objects.

 A service object is used to setup networking in our kube cluster.
 For example, if a pod exposes a web based gui, then a service object needs to be set up to make that pod's gui externally accessible.